Top 10 Tips To Limit Chronic Inflammation

 3. Thirsty?
 Here is a game-changer: Instead of soda, try a thirst-quenching infusion of still or sparkling water with lemon and cucumber.
 Orange slices and mint are other delicious combinations.
 Each sip of fruit and herb-infused water is like a trip to the spa.

-4. Now that many of us are going back to our busy schedules, you may need healthy grab-and-go snack ideas.
+4. Many of us are always on the go with busy schedules.
+You may need healthy grab-and-go snack ideas.
 Instead of insulin spiking choices like a muffin or toast, try a greek yogurt bowl or smoothie.
-If you have time for a more leisurely protein-packed option, try Scrambled Eggs with Spinach and Tomato.
+If you have time for a more leisurely protein-packed option, try scrambled eggs with spinach and tomato.

-5. When it comes to healthy, ant-inflammatory eating, a key to avoiding stress and managing your time is FOOD PREP.
-I can’t emphasize the importance of food prep enough; food prep changed my life!
+5. When it comes to healthy, anti-inflammatory eating, a key to avoiding stress and managing your time is spending some time preparing some meals or snacks.
+I can’t emphasize the importance of food prepping enough.
+It literally changed my life!
 We rarely make healthy choices when in a rush, tired, or under stress.
-Knowing what to eat, how much to eat, when to eat, and then preparing your meals is a discipline that pays off and provides a healthy, balanced diet.
+Knowing what to eat, how much to eat, when to eat, and then preparing your meals is a discipline that pays off and provides a healthy, balanced, anti-inflammatory diet.
 Meal prep helps you have a few staple foods to prepare and cook ahead in batches, then use in several different ways.
 Well-balanced doesn’t have to be boring.
-One hour of food prep on Sunday= healthy eating all week, and you won’t have to worry about dinner each night.
+One hour of food prep on Sunday equals healthy eating all week, and you won’t have to worry about dinner each night.
 Take a look at some of these food prep ideas from Buzzfeed.

 6. When I’m feeling worn down and stressed, I fall into the habit of letting meal prep go and grabbing whatever is available like chips, or easy comfort food, like pasta or pizza.
 To avoid falling back into old habits, I try to start each morning by taking 10 minutes for my version of self-care.
 For me, that is meditating or taking my dog for a quick walk.
 It is essentially whatever makes you feel grounded and ready for the day.
 My morning “me time” helps me focus my day on creating healthy eating habits, recognizing the signs of feeling stressed, and addressing them instead of letting them in the driver’s seat.